harshq/react-native-mentions/README.md

 Check full example in the `sampleApp` folder.

-## Notes
+## Breaking changes ( 0.0.4 -> 1.1.1 )

-This library now supports RN 0.47 and above due to [this](https://github.com/facebook/react-native/commit/bac84ce207a0466cec95626131063751eb48b964).
+- This library now supports RN 0.47 and above due to [this](https://github.com/facebook/react-native/commit/bac84ce207a0466cec95626131063751eb48b964).
 If you're on a older version, use react-native-mentions 0.0.4.

+- SuggestionsDataSource prop is renamed to suggestionsData.
+This now accepts a array of objects.
+DataSource, No more!

+- SuggestionsPanelHeight prop is renamed to suggestionRowHeight in order to support vertical lists.

 ## License